 Algorithm theory: Shor's and Grover's quantum algorithms.
-Quantum cryptography also will be explained [BB84].
+Quantum cryptography also will be explained, starting from BB84.

 Different approaches to building of quantum computers: solid state [fractional quantum Hall effect and Josephson junction] and quantum optics [including optical lattices, cold atoms, ion traps and electromagnetically induced transparency].
 Different architectures of quantum computation: circuit, adiabatic, topological quantum computation [including models of anyons] and measurement based quantum computation.

-Application of ideas of quantum information to condensed matter also will be explained: topological phases of matter [including conformal field theory], Kitaev model, spin chains (VBS, Takhtajan-Babujan model), topological Kondo model and Sachdev-Ye-Kitaev model.
-Also generalized Gibbs ensemble will be explained.
+Application of ideas of quantum information to condensed matter also will be explained: topological phases of matter [including CFT], Kitaev model, spin chains, topological Kondo and SYK model.
 Simulation of models of mathematical physics in optical lattices [massive Thirring model, XXZ spin chain and Lieb-Linger model].

 Computational physics also will be mentioned: MERA (and its relation to AdS) matrix product states and relation to algebraic Bethe ansatz.

 Highly entangled spin chains [Motzkin and Fredkin] will be mentioned.